 This is a cumulative indication of where your child is in relation to their target grade, based on all work that they have completed since September.
 It is not based on one single assessment.
 It is important to remember this when looking at Tracking 3, when pupils have sat a specific assessment for reporting purposes - where they lie in relation to their target grade for the single assessment may differ from the cumulative progress they have made.

 Effort:

 This is a numerical score on a scale from 1-4.
 These scores are defined as:

+- 1 Consistently excellent

+- 2 Generally good

-- 1 Consistently excellent - 3 Room for improvement
+- 3 Room for improvement

+- 4 Requires urgent attention